 For Ianassa Otake, a year in the Plymouth-Canton area was purely by chance.
-Otake took a gamble that could have sent her to the middle of South Dakota or a Hawaiian island, and now the Plymouth senior is four months into a year-long exchange year.
+Otake took a gamble that could have sent her to the middle of South Dakota or a Hawaiian island, and now the Plymouth senior is four months into a year-long student exchange.

 “I knew [I wanted to take an exchange year] from [a] very young [age],” Otake said.
 Though Otake would not consider participating in a student exchange common in Greece, the few students she has met had raving reviews of their exchange experience.
 “I was really excited to do something like that.
 So yeah, I applied for a program, and here I am.”